unoplatform/uno.extensions/doc/Overview/Authentication/OidcOverview.md

 ## Platform specific behavior

-When the `OidcAuthenticationProvider` is automatically built, there are platform specific checks invoked internally which occasionally alter behavior during the authentication process.
+When the `OidcAuthenticationProvider` is automatically built, there are platform specific checks invoked internally which occasionally alter behavior during the authentication process:

-### WASM

-If the application is running under Web Assembly, the `OidcAuthenticationProvider` will automatically use the `WebAuthenticationBroker` to obtain redirect URIs during the authentication process.
+**WebAssembly**: The `OidcAuthenticationProvider` will automatically use the `WebAuthenticationBroker` to obtain redirect URIs during the authentication process.
 This is done to avoid the need for a redirect to a custom URI scheme, which is not supported in the browser.